 Under the latest measure, Virgin Galactic and other space companies must carry $1 million in insurance to qualify for the liability limitations.
 Supporters say the insurance coverage will help guarantee people are compensated in the few instances that damage lawsuits are allowed, such as when a spacecraft company knew there was a defect or dangerous condition or if they acted recklessly.

-Virgin Galactic officials and spaceport promoters have said the proposed liability limitations were needed
+Virgin Galactic officials and spaceport promoters have said the proposed liability limitations were needed to attract companies to New Mexico's spaceport, which has cost taxpayers more than $200 million.

 The legislation heads to the House, which is expected to approve it.